AWS Sumerian: A bet that enterprise augmented and virtual reality will be browser-based | ZDNet

 - Amazon brings augmented reality feature AR View to Amazon app

-AR, VR deployments:
+More on AR, VR deployments

 - AR and VR: The future of work and play?